Charlottetown (electoral district): 1972

-1968 general election
+1968

-Student Vote results
+Student vote results

-In a Student Vote, participating Canadian schools to parallel the Canadian federal election results.
+In a student vote, participating Canadian schools to parallel the Canadian federal election results.
 The vote was designed to educate students and simulate the electoral process for persons who have not yet reached the legal majority.
 Schools with a large student body that reside in another electoral district had the option to vote for candidates outside of the electoral district then where they were physically located.